Level out the spike of coffee

 Get started with the HANAH Super Brew

-Once the coffee is ready, place all of the ingredients together in a blender, and blend until frothy and smooth.
-The honey in HANAH ONE is a natural sweetener, but if you prefer more sweetness, add some more honey or agave nectar to taste.
+- Place all of the ingredients together in a blender, and blend until frothy and smooth (the honey in HANAH ONE is a natural sweetener, but if you prefer more sweetness, add some more honey or agave nectar to taste)

 - Sip and enjoy calm, clear focus and stamina throughout your day